endorlabs/cloud-scanworker/README.md

 A Python3 module and command-line tool that acquires GitHub and Endor Labs credentials from AWS Secrets Manager in order to scan all supported repos in your GitHub organization.

+## Limitations

+Because this script does not attempt to build the repositories, the scans here may have some limitations:

+* reachability analysis may not be possible for many repos
+* increased possibility of unresolved or missing packages (since it must rely on manifests rather than "in vivo" analysis)
+* custom findings policy rules that require artifact analysis may not run/produce findings

 ## Installation

 1. Generate API keys: